Garden Salad, Bacon Dressing

 Feeling a bit nostalgic recently, I decided to pull out the stops preparing the old fashioned Bacon Dressing for today’s Garden Salad.
-There is no embellishment, no thickener, no water, in fact, not even salt and pepper, more like the preparation style lots of the Mom’s used when I was growing up, just getting the food onto the dinner tables of commonly large families as quickly and timely as possible.
+There is no embellishment, no thickener, no water, in fact, not even salt and pepper, more like the preparation style that lots of the Mom’s used when I was growing up, getting the food onto the dinner tables of commonly large families as quickly and timely as possible.

-Who’s growing their own lettuce?
-Are you?
-Grown in gardens or containers, once these greens start producing, it seems like the more you pick, the more they grow, not too bad a deal for the limited amount of effort involved, plant, water, clip.
-This continues throughout the season, but like many things in life, it’s important to treasure the pleasures while they last, for once the season ends, it ends.
+Like many things in life, it’s important to treasure the pleasures while they last, for once the season ends, it ends.
 But before that happens, I’ll be happily snipping and clipping enjoying each among the fresh salads to be had, including Garden Salad, Bacon Dressing.